Jalen-Foreman/react-air-quality/README.md

 ## Unsolved problems and hurdles overcame

 Unsolved problems that i have yet to complete is making the search bar guess what your looking for.
 I would have had to add a Google locater API within my project.
 Hurdles I have overcame were getting the information to display on the page when I would search it in the search bar.

+## Installing

+# Run npm i or npm i --force
+# Get app in browser by running npm start
+# Run app on localhost